adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #12 Moving through the data analysis.
 More than half way done now.

 #13 Back into a rythm now with the data anlysis.

+#14 Making good progress on the data analysis